Overview

 Note Programmatic usage, process telemetry, and IPC are currently available only when running Deno client processes.

-Pup is centered on a single configuration file, ideally named pup.json or pup.jsonc, which manages all aspects of the processes to be executed, including their execution methods and logging handling.
+Pup is centered on a single configuration file, pup.json, which manages all aspects of the processes to be executed, including their execution methods and logging handling.
+JSON5 syntax is supported.

 Quick Start